-However, often manufacturing with titanium comes from necessity, rather than from economical considerations.
+However, manufacturing with titanium often comes from necessity rather than from economical considerations.
 This means that although the aerospace industry is fully exploiting titanium, it comes at a significant cost.
-For example, parts will often be machined down from a billet of forged titanium, often requiring removal of 90% of material to reach a final part, with this waste not easily recyclable.
+For example, parts will often be machined down from a billet of forged titanium, often requiring removal of 90% of material to reach a final part and with waste that is not easily recyclable.

-Optimising the economics of titanium manufacturing, this reduction in machining time, material waste, and cost, lowers the threshold of what should be created with titanium.
-Now, titanium can be utilised for many more applications at a reduced cost, and not only reserved for critical, high-value applications.
+Optimising the economics of titanium manufacturing, this reduction in machining time, material waste and cost lowers the threshold of what should be created with titanium.
+Now titanium can be utilised for many more applications at a reduced cost and not just reserved for critical, high-value applications.

 Strong, Lightweight Components

-With Titomic Kinetic Fusion®, clients can create lightweight, stronger, stiffer, more fatigue resistant parts from aerospace-grade alloys such as Ti-6Al-4V, commercially pure titanium, aluminium, and magnesium.
+With Titomic Kinetic Fusion®, clients can create lightweight, stronger, stiffer and more fatigue resistant parts from aerospace-grade alloys such as Ti-6Al-4V, commercially pure titanium, aluminium and magnesium.
 With the economical use of cost-effective, high-performing alloys, combined with rapid material deposition and minimal tooling, the bar is lowered to enable a broader range of parts to be made, faster than ever before.

 With these, manufacturers and aerospace operators can reduce weight and increase strength, leading to increased payloads, increased mission range and reduction of fuel consumption.